4d/docs/docs/ORDA/client-server-optimization.md

 ![](../assets/en/ORDA/cs-optimization-process.png)

-:::warning Compatibility Note
+:::note Compatibility Note

 Contexts handled in connections established through [`Open datastore`](../API/DataStoreClass.md#open-datastore) can only be used between similar main versions of 4D.
-For example, a 4D v20.x remote application can only use contexts of a 4D Server v20.x datastore.
+For example, a 4D 20.x remote application can only use contexts of a 4D Server 20.x datastore.

 :::